Trump calls rape claim 'ridiculous' in video deposition

 “The horrifying part to me was that I worried, because I didn’t say anything at the time, other women were hurt by him so I had to regret,” Stoynoff said.

-Stoynoff, from Canada, recalled the door shutting behind her and that Trump soon “had his hands on my shoulders, pushed me against the wall and started kissing me.”
-The encounter lasted several minutes, she said.
+Stoynoff, a Canadian who adopted an old family name for her writing career, recalled the door shutting behind her and that Trump soon “had his hands on my shoulders, pushed me against the wall and started kissing me.”
+The encounter lasted several minutes, said Stoynoff, whose real name is Nancy Stevens.

 “I tried to push him away,” Stoynoff said, explaining how Trump came at her again and how she again tried shoving him away.
 She was “so shocked and flustered" she was unable to speak and didn't scream, she said.